RyanSeanPhillips/PhysioMetrics/BUILD_INSTRUCTIONS.md

-# PlethApp - Windows Executable Build Instructions
+# PhysioMetrics - Windows Executable Build Instructions

-This document provides step-by-step instructions for packaging the PlethApp breath analysis application into a standalone Windows executable.
+This document provides step-by-step instructions for packaging the PhysioMetrics breath analysis application into a standalone Windows executable.

 ## Prerequisites